EU: Airlines agree to quickly refund canceled flights | DW | 30.09.2021

 For passengers who have booked their flight through an intermediary can now request a refund with the airline directly.
 The air carriers are now obliged to provide infromation for how to request a refund for flights bought through a third party platform.

-The CPC network is said to monitor the correct implementation of the new rules, while national authorities are in charge of deciding how to deal with the outstanding issue of non-refundable vouchers that were pushed onto consumers in the early phase of the pandemic.
+The CPC network will now close its dialogues with all airlines, but will continue to monitor whether commitments are correctly implemented.
+National authorities will decide how to deal with the outstanding issue of non-refundable vouchers that were pushed onto consumers in the early phase of the pandemic.
+The CPC network will also exchange information on ongoing investigations by their members about possible unfair practices of certain intermediaries, notably in the way they inform consumers about their services' conditions and fees.